David Humm

-David Henry Humm (April 2, 1952 – March 27, 2018) was an American professional football player who played as a quarterback in the NFL from 1975–84 for the Oakland / Los Angeles Raiders, the Buffalo Bills, and the Baltimore Colts.
+David Henry Humm (April 2, 1952 – March 27, 2018) was an American professional football player who played as a quarterback in the National Football League (NFL) from 1975 to 1984 for the Oakland / Los Angeles Raiders, Buffalo Bills, and Baltimore Colts.
 He played college football at the University of Nebraska.

 Early life

 Born and raised in Las Vegas, Nevada, Humm attended Bishop Gorman High School, where he was an All-American prep quarterback and a heavily recruited prospect.
 Humm was subsequently inducted into the Southern Nevada Sports Hall of Fame in 1997.

 College career

 Humm accepted a scholarship from the University of Nebraska, where he was a three-year starter from 1972–74 under head coaches Bob Devaney and Tom Osborne.
 Humm succeeded Jerry Tagge, who piloted Nebraska to back-to-back national championships in 1970 and 1971.

 Although he could not win as a starter against rival Oklahoma, Humm led the Huskers to three postseason victories in the Orange, Cotton, and Sugar Bowls.